-Our Candle Wax is a fully refined paraffin wax from Germany.
+Our Candle Wax is a fully refined, white paraffin wax which melts at 60°C.

 How to Use Candle Wax

 - Melt this wax on an electric stove.
 DO NOT melt in the microwave.